Take Yourself Home

 "Take Yourself Home" is a song by Australian singer-songwriter Troye Sivan.
 The song was released via EMI Music Australia on 1 April 2020 as the lead single from his fifth EP In a Dream (2020).

+Reception

+Paper stated that it "is perhaps the first great song to come out of our collective apocalyptic state of mind during the COVID-19 outbreak."
+Critics also praised the dance coda in the song.